Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Compliance with Requirements

-Collection points must ensure that only containers duly registered in the DRS and approved by SDR Portugal are accepted.
+Collection Points must ensure that only containers duly registered in volta and approved by SDR Portugal are accepted.

 Deposit Disclosure